-- XQD Cards: As for XQD cards, there is not much to choose from, since Sony is the only manufacturer now that makes these cards.
-So I would go with the Sony 64 GB XQD G-Series Card.
-If I wanted something with a larger capacity, I would go with the 128 GB version of the same card.
+- XQD Cards: I personally use the Sony 64 GB XQD G-Series Card, but Delkin also makes a 64 GB XQD card that is similarly priced.
+If I wanted something with a larger capacity, I would personally go with the 120 GB version of the Sony card.

 I hope you found this article useful.
 If you have any questions or feedback, please let me know in the comments section below.